alexwlchan/alexwlchan.net/src/theme/style-sample.md

 I've never wanted to embed a more complicated tweet, so I've never extended the plugin to do that.

 That's one of the perks of writing something that's just for me, not a general purpose tool -- I can be lazy, and only build features when *I* need them.

+---

+Sometimes I made an addition to a post after it was originally published.
+For that, I have a Jekyll plugin that renders "update" blocks, which look a bit like this:

+{% update 2018-05-06 %}
+This is an update to my style sample to illustrate `update` blocks.

+I can write the contents of these blocks in Markdown, [include links](https://en.wikipedia.org/wiki/Patch_(computing)), and use *formatting styles*.
+{% endupdate %}